An NYRB Classics Original

 Shakespeare’s Montaigne is the NYRB Classics Book Club selection for April 2014.

 Read Montaigne in order to live.

 Like Montaigne, Florio wrote by exuding ever more complex thoughts as a spider exudes silk.
-But while Montaigne always moves forward, Florio winds back on himself and scrunches his sentences in a puff of syntax.
+But while Montaigne always moves forward, Florio winds back on himself and scrunches his sentences into ever tighter baroque spirals until their meaning disappears in a puff of syntax.
 The real magic happens when the two writers meet.
 Montaigne’s earthiness holds Florio’s convolutions in check, while Florio gives Montaigne an Elizabethan English quality, as well as a lot of sheer fun.

 —Sarah Bakewell, How to Live, or, A Life of Montaigne